iptv-org/iptv/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: If you have any question related to this repository or to IPTV at all
+about: If you have any question related to this repository
 title: ''
 labels: question
 assignees: ''